Standoff in McPherson County leads to arrest

 Upon arrival, deputies learned St. John was in possession of a rifle and had made threats of violence.

-The MCSO says around 2 a.m. deputies requested assistance from the McPherson County Special Response Team (SRT) in resolving the matter.
+The sheriff’s office says around 2 a.m. deputies requested assistance from the McPherson County Special Response Team (SRT) in resolving the matter.

 At 3:45 a.m., negotiators made contact with St. John by phone.
 The negotiators talked with him for about 30 minutes.